MarcWeber/ash2txt_org_fuse/README.md

 Checkout this directory: https://github.com/MarcWeber/ash2txt_org_fuse-json-files You can ues GIT_DIR to move .git out of direcotry later.

+Currently the subdirectories of each zarr archive are iterated over.
+The python walker could be implemented in a way estimating sizes by reading zarr json files and use that instead.

 Example: find all scrolls and levels and sizes:
 ===============================================